LukeShortCloud/rootpages/src/commands/package_managers.rst

    "install", "install a package"
    "remove", "uninstall a package"
    "autoremove", "remove unneeded dependencies"
-   "clean all", "removes DNF cache"
+   "clean all", "removes DNF all cache, including packages" "clean packages", "remove cached packages (old, uninstalled, and/or downloaded packages)" "clean expire-cache", "set the cache to be expired on the next dnf usage; this allows ""dnf -C"" to still work against cached repository metadata"
    "grouplist", "shows all available groups of packages" "update", "update a specific package or all of the packages" "builddep", "install RPM dependencies from a spec file"